 Concord is the largest city and county seat of Cabarrus County.
-The city has a population of 105,186 and is also home to the University of North Carolina at Charlotte.
-It is home to some of North Carolina’s top attractions, including NASCAR racing, Charlotte Motor Speedway, and Concord Mills Mall.
+The city has a population of 105,186.
+It is also home to some of North Carolina’s top attractions, including NASCAR racing, Charlotte Motor Speedway, and Concord Mills Mall.

 After a motorcycle accident, knowing what steps to take to protect yourself is important.
 Not taking action can have serious consequences, so you must take the time to learn about your options.
 At The Law Offices of Jason E. Taylor, our Concord motorcycle accident lawyers have years of experience helping accident victims get the compensation they deserve.
 Contact us today for a free consultation.